mvdom/mvdom/README.md

         }
     },

-    // (optional) bind events to the document
+    // (optional) same format as above, but bind on document
+    // - support array of bindings as well)
-    // (will be unbind when destroy this view by calling d.remove on this element or parents or d.empty on any parent )
+    // - will unbind on destroy when calling d.remove on this element or parents or d.empty on any parent
     docEvents: {
         "click; .do-logoff": function(evt){
             var view = this;
         }
     },

-    // (optional) same as above, but on window (good to handle window resize)
+    // (optional) same as docEvents but on window object.
     winEvents: {
         "resize": function(evt){
             // do something when window is resize